begmuhommet/low-ops-docs/docs/how-to/application_actions.md

 ![](../assets/starting_status.jpg)

 4. Allow a minute or two for the application to start running again.

-5.The status should change to `Running`.
+5. The status should change to `Running`.

 ![](../assets/running.jpg)